IntelPython/oneAPI-for-SciPy/scipy-poster/content/en/poster/oneapi.md

 It is part of Intel(R) compiler suite which has completed the [adoption of LLVM infrastructure][icx-adopts-llvm] and is available in oneAPI toolkits.
 In particular, Intel(R) Fortran compiler is freely avialable on all supported platforms in [Intel(R) oneAPI HPC Toolkit][hpckit].

+DPC++ leverages standard toolchain runtime libraries, such as `glibc` and `libstdc++` on Linux and `wincrt` on Windows.
+This makes it possible to use
+Intel C/C++ compilers, including DPC++, to compile Python [native extensions](skbuild.mc) compatible with the CPython and the rest of Python stack.

 In order to enable cross-architecture programming for CPUs and accelerators the DPC++ runtime adopted [layered architecture][layered-architecture].
 Software concepts are mapped to hardware abstraction layer by user-specified [SYCL backend][sycl-five-additions] which programs the specific hardware in use.

-DPC++ leverages standard toolchain runtime libraries, such as `libstdc++` on Linux and `winrt` on Windows.
-This makes it possible to use
-Intel C/C++ compilers, including DPC++, to compile Python [native extensions](skbuild.mc) compatible with the CPython and the rest of Python stack.
+An integral part of this layered architecture is provided by [Intel(R) Compute Runtime][compute-runtime]. oneAPI application is a fat binary consisting of device codes in a standardized intermediate form [SPIR-V][spriv] and host code which orchestrates tasks of

 ## Additional information